zhywanna/pi-GAN_inversion/README.md

 # GAN-inversion-script
-Some GAN inversion methods I used or wrote before.Mention that 1-4 are all wrote based on pi-GAN.
+Some GAN inversion methods I used or wrote before.
+Mention that 1-4 are all wrote based on pi-GAN.

 1\